duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_4_debug_reflash_mc.md

     avrdude done.
 Thank you.

-While in the case you see the `message make: warning: Clock skew detected.
+If you see the message `make: warning: Clock skew detected.
 Your build may be incomplete.` or the process is not stopping, stop the process pressing <kbd>Ctrl</kbd>-<kbd>C</kbd> and run:

     duckiebot $ find -exec touch \{\} \;

-After that, retry running the `make fuses` command.
+And then retry running the `make fuses` command.

-Continue removing all temporary files, so everything has to be compiled freshly by running:
+6. Remove all temporary files by running:

     duckiebot $ make clean

-Then compile the firmware and upload it to the microcontroller by running:
+7. Compile the firmware and upload it to the microcontroller:

     duckiebot $ make

-The resulting output prints the following text:
+The resulting output should be:

     .....